An integrated, proactive approach designed to deliver a measurable impact

 Comprehensive Care Works

 When an individual receives whole-person care, the results are beneficial for all involved.
-Seniors who are emotionally well adjusted do better physically and healthcare costs are reduced.
+Older adults who are emotionally well adjusted do better physically and healthcare costs are reduced.

-By implementing WellQor’s proactive Peace of Mind program, issues can be identified early, ideally before they have a detrimental effect on health or functioning.
-WellQor provides tools and resources to first facilitate self help, our licensed clinicians stepping in only when needed to implement plans designed to efficiently move the client beyond the issue and thrive.
+With WellQor, issues can be identified early, ideally before they have a detrimental effect on health or functioning and licensed behavioral health professionals create and implement treatment plans designed to efficiently move the client beyond the issue and thrive.

 • Providing continuum of care encompassing both physical and emotional health